IBM Cloud Docs

 The legacy IP-based allowlisting for the SMTP interface is now deprecated.
 It is mandatory to migrate to context-based restrictions when connecting to the SMTP interface.
 Current allowlisted IPs will remain functional for the next six months, allowing time for this transition.

-By default access to the SMTP interface is restricted from any IP addresses.
+By default, access to the SMTP interface is restricted from any IP addresses.
 To allow access to the SMTP interface, you must enable context-based restrictions.
 Specifically to access the SMTP interface, you must select the API type as SMTP Configuration while setting up the CBR rule.

-All the set of IPs associated in the network zone selected while setting up the CBR rule will be automatically allowlisted to connect to the SMTP server.
+The set of IPs associated in the network zone selected while setting up the CBR rule will be automatically allowlisted to connect to the SMTP server.

-It is mandatory to setup CBR rules for the IBM Cloud Event Notifications instances you intend to use for SMTP interface feature
+It is mandatory to set up CBR rules for the IBM Cloud Event Notifications instances you intend to use for SMTP interface feature

 Requirements to send email over SMTP Interface

-7. When accessing IBM Cloud Event Notifications through the SMTP interface, your SMTP client application assembles the message.
+6. When accessing IBM Cloud Event Notifications through the SMTP interface, your SMTP client application assembles the message.
 The information you need to provide may vary depending on the application you are using.
 The following are the minimum requirements for an SMTP exchange between a client and a server:

 • Source address: The source address must belong to the configured domain; otherwise, the sender address will be rejected.

-• Destination address: The destination address can be any valid email address or set of email addresses
+• Destination address: The destination address can be any valid email address or set of email addresses.

 • Message data: Ensure that the message data is spam-free, clean, and sensible.

-9. As per the current configurations, attachments are not supported in Event Notifications SMTP interface.
+According to the current configurations, attachments are not supported in Event Notifications SMTP interface.

 Using SMTP interface for sending emails